<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • CRM system – a customer relationship management system.
 Records of contracts, agreements, and customers.
 (As well as complaints.)

 Some management systems can be integrated into your existing invoicing or data capture programs.
 This way you only need to purchase what you need at the time and not necessarily an entirely new interface.
+Providing your credit team with the necessary tools for tracking payments and creating credit reports will lead to much better credit utilization and fewer instances of bad debt.

 The importance of credit